-This policy links to the following policies:
+This policy links to the following policies: Accessibility Plan

-- Accessibility plan

-- Complaints
+- Complaints Policy

-- > Equality information and objectives
+- >Equality Information and Objectives

-- >First aid
+- >First Aid Policy

-- >Health and safety
+- >Health and Safety Policy

-- >Safeguarding

-- >Special educational needs information report and policy
+- Safeguarding (incorporating child protection) Policy

+- Special Educational Needs Information Report and Policy

 Definitions

 - a) 'Parent(s)' is a wide reference not only to a pupil's birth parents but to adoptive, step and foster parents, or to the other persons who have parental responsibility for, or who have care of a pupil. - b) 'Medical condition' for these purposes is either a physical or a mental health medical condition as diagnosed by a healthcare professional which results in the child requiring special adjustments for the school day, either on-going or intermittently.
 This includes; a chronic or short-term condition, a long-term health need or disability, an illness, injury or recovery from treatment or surgery. - c) 'Medications' defined as any prescribed or over the counter treatment. - d) 'Prescription medication' is defined as any drug or device prescribed by a doctor, prescribing nurse or dentist and dispensed by a pharmacist with instructions for administration, dose and shortage. - e) A 'staff members' is defined as any member of staff employed at St-Edwards Church of England Academy.